kateneilsen/svt-portal-takehome/README.md

 - make table heading sticky so it's easy to see the column headings as you sroll vertically to view all robot data

 - add tooltip to the table column headings so users know that they can click the heading to sort by column in ascending/descending order

-- Add event to click on each row to view individual robot in the warehouse.
-Perhaps a simple graph/map to display the robot's location in the particular warehouse.